cliffano/ute/README.md

     exports.routes = routes;

+Static resources:

-Place all image files under public/images/, each image is accessible via path /images/imagefile.ext .
+* place all image files at public/images/, each image will be accessible at http://host:port/images/imagefile.ext

-Place all JavaScript files under public/scripts/, each script is accessible via path /scripts/scriptfile.js .
-All scripts are merged, and accessible via path /scripts/appname.js .
+* place all JavaScript files at public/scripts/, each script will be accessible at http://host:port/scripts/scriptfile.js , merged version of all scripts will be accessible at http://host:port/scripts/appname.js

-Place all CSS files under public/styles/, each style is accessible via path /styles/stylefile.css .
-All styles are merged and minified, and accessible via path /styles/appname.css .
+* place all CSS files at public/styles/, each style will be accessible at http://host:port/styles/stylefile.css , merged and minified version of all styles will be accessible at http://host:port/styles/appname.css

+Error pages:

-Specify page not found error 404 page in views/404.html , and unexpected error page in views/500.html .
+* specify page not found error in views/404.html
+* and unexpected error in views/500.html

 Start the app:

     node appname.js

-Or if you have [Bob](https://github.com/cliffano/bob) installed:

-    bob start
+and it's accessible at http://localhost:3000

 Colophon
 --------